samuelnotfound/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 Monterey through Sequoia are supported.

 > [!Note]
-> OpenCore Legacy Patcher does not officially support being run on non-Apple Hardware.
->
->  macOS only has a limited support for Atheros cards — Airport-related features do not work, and only few models can only be used for WiFi.
+>  Airport features do not work.
+Only few Atheros models can can be used for WiFi functionality.

-Currently confirmed working cards:
-* AR9565
-* AR9287
-* AR9485

-### 1. Kernel
+### 1. Kext
-Download, and add these kexts in your OC/Kexts folder, and make sure they are reflected in config.plist.

 * [**corecaptureElCap.kext**](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Wifi)
 * [**IO80211ElCap.kext**](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Wifi)
-  * This kext has kexts within its Plugins folder, keep **AirportAtheros40.kext** and delete the rest.
+  * This has kexts within its Plugins folder, only keep **AirportAtheros40.kext**.

  Set their **MinKernel** to `18.0.0`
 * [**AMFIPass.kext**](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/main/payloads/Kexts/Acidanthera)
-  * This will partially re-enable AMFI, it can be handy if you'll run into permission issues due to disabled AMFI.
+  * Partially re-enables AMFI, this can be handy if you'll run into permission issues due to AMFI.
-  * This also allows the system to boot without the `amfi=0x80` boot-arg after root-patches are applied.

  Set **MinKernel**: `20.0.0`